tumtumtum/Shaolinq/README.md

  * Code first object model
  * Top class LINQ support with everything entity framework supports and beyond
+ * First class composite primary key support
+ * Fully configurable naming by convention using attributes or configuration
  * Full support for async/await that goes beyond what's possible with the Entity Framework
  * Full support for *recursively* including collection properties - handles all necessary and complex join(s) for you
  * Automatic schema creation and migration